YutakaAoki/KeyTool/Readme.txt

 Test uses build/apk/keytool.dex and adb.exe in host PC.

-You needs the following tools and files to test :
+You need the following tools and files to test :

 1. adb.exe    : Android Debugging Bridge from Android SDK